iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 The recent works outlined above have made significant progress in addressing model misspecification in simulation-based inference (SBI), introducing methods for detecting and mitigating its effects.
 However, the problem of model misspecification in SBI is far from being fully resolved.
-While these methods offer valuable insights and tools, we highlight key challenges that need to be addressed to further advance the field:
+While these methods offer valuable insights and tools, several key challenges remain that need to be addressed to further advance the field:

 1. **Better Methods for Detecting and Addressing Model Misspecification:** While recent methods have improved our ability to diagnose and mitigate model misspecification,